pallosp/conic_research_sympy/docs/api.md

 def QuadraticForm(sym_matrix: Matrix, vector: Matrix) -> Expr
 ```

-Computes the quadratic form for a nxn symmetric matrix and an n-element
+Computes the quadratic form for a n⨯n symmetric matrix and an n-element
 column vector.

 Use case: when `sym_matrix` and `vector` represent a conic and a projective